cmusatyalab/quiltview/README.md

 1. Install Android SDK 4.4.2, including Glass Development Kit Preview.

-2. Import the project under `QUILTVIEW_ROOT/client`, and install it to the Glass.
+2. Import the project under `QUILTVIEW_ROOT/client`, change the quiltview server and proxy address in Const.java.
+Install it to the Glass.

 3. The client application can be activated by "Ok, Glass" -> "Start QuiltView".